Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Systematic detector studies based on simulations

 \end{itemize}

-For each sensor geometry, including the standard one described in the previous sections, the same resistivity value (either 0 or 0.75~$\Omega \cdot \mathrm{cm}$) has been assigned to the graphitized regions, and the simulations of 1000 signals as generated by 180~GeV/$c$ pions impinging on the detector surface from randomized directions, are analyzed.
-To avoid the risk of interpreting statistical fluctuations as the benefit of a geometry over another, the same set of pions, with the same ionization deposits, and therefore the same distribution of carriers, have been used in all the simulations.
+For each sensor geometry, including the standard one described in the previous sections, the same resistivity value (0.75~$\Omega \cdot \mathrm{cm}$) has been assigned to the graphitized regions, and the simulation of 1000 signals as generated by 180~GeV/$c$ pions impinging on the detector surface from randomized directions, are analyzed.
+To avoid possible biases in the interpretation of the comparisons between different geometries due to statistical fluctuations, the same set of pions, with the same ionization deposits, and therefore the same distribution of carriers, have been used for all the simulations.

-The resolution obtained from these simulation assuming metallic or graphitized electrodes are reported in Table~\ref{tab:geometry-comparison}.
-The resolution with metallic electrodes provides an insight on the component of uncertainty on the time marker due to field non-uniformities, while the results obtained with a realistic resistivity provide a prediction of the sensor timing performance with state-of-the art graphitization technologies.
+The resolutions obtained from these simulation runs, assuming either perfectly conducting or graphitic electrodes, are reported in Table~\ref{tab:geometry-comparison}.
+The results with metallic electrodes provide an estimate of the contribution of field non-uniformities to the overall time resolution, whereas the results with a realistic resistivity represent a prediction of the sensor’s timing performance achievable with state-of-the-art graphitization technologies.